Content

 The exclusion from registration, to which the Trade Mark Act now expressly refers, results from national and European legislation and international agreements.
 European provisions are particularly relevant in practice, namely:

-• As regards protected designations of origin (PDO) and protected geographical indications (PGI) (section 8 (2) no. 9)
+- as regards protected designations of origin (PDO) and protected geographical indications (PGI) (section 8 (2) no. 9):

-• foodstuffs and agricultural products: Art.
-14, 13 (1) Regulation (EU) No. 1151/2012
+- foodstuffs and agricultural products: Art.
+31 (1) (26) Regulation (EU) 2024/1143

-• grapevine products: Art.
-102, 103 (2) Regulation (EU) No. 1308/2013
+- grapevine products: Art.
+102, 103 (2) Regulation (EU) No. 1308/2013 in conjunction with Art.
+31 (1) (26) Regulation (EU) 2024/1143

-• aromatised wine products: Art.
-19, 20 (2) Regulation (EU) No. 251/2014
+- aromatised wine products: Art.
+31 (1) (26) Regulation (EU) 2024/1143

-• As regards traditional terms for wine section 8 (2) no. 10: Art.
+- as regards traditional terms for wine section 8 (2) no. 10: Art.
 113 (2) Regulation (EU) No. 1308/2013 in conjunction with Art.
 32 (1) Regulation (EU) No. 2019/33

-• As regards traditional specialities guaranteed (TSG): Art.
-24 Regulation (EU) No. 1151/2012
+- as regards traditional specialities guaranteed (TSG): Art.
+68 (1) Regulation (EU) 2024/1143

 The purpose of the reference to this exclusion from registration is to ensure, in the case of foodstuffs, agricultural products, grapevine products and spirit drinks, that the protected names are used in accordance with their specifications.
 This may often be ensured – even when the protected indication or designation is used in a trade mark – by restricting the list of goods and services to those goods which comply with the applicable specification of the protected indication or designation.